-If you’re thinking about pursuing a career in human resource management, it’s helpful to understand the many facets of the work.
-Read on to explore what human resource management is, and take a look at the careers, skills, and trends that relate to the field.
+If you’re thinking about pursuing a career in human resources management, it’s helpful to understand the many facets of the work.
+Read on to explore what human resources management is, and take a look at the careers, skills, and trends that relate to the field.

 According to Kathleen Egger, a lecturer for the Master of Science in Human Resources Management program within Northeastern’s College of Professional Studies, “Human resources is not just an administrative function anymore.
 It is about understanding how the business itself functions so that we can then advise on the best practices moving forward.”

 “The traditional HR role is changing very rapidly,” adds Carl Zangerl, faculty director for the program.
 “In many organizations now, the expectation is that the HR team is really a business partner [with a specialized focus on] deploying, training, engaging, and getting the most productivity out of their people.”

 At the core of their work, human resource managers are responsible for the people within an organization, which tend to be some of the most valuable assets that that organization has.

 After putting in months or even years training employees, for example, it’s in an organization’s best interest to retain as many employees as possible to reduce the costs of onboarding new hires.
 Human resources professionals play an integral role in this process, by managing the many ways employees interact with management and the broader organization.

 The human resource management discipline also focuses on maximizing employee productivity and taking preemptive measures to protect the company from any issues that may arise concerning the staff.
 In a general sense, the human resources department helps to uphold the company’s culture and core values.

 Interested in becoming a strategic business partner in your organization?

 Learn more about earning an advanced degree in Human Resources Management